 Towards the end of Year 8, pupils begin to think about the subjects to choose for GCSE.
-During Year 9, you and your daughter will be invited to attend an Options Evening where the subjects on offer will be showcased and the GCSE process explained.
+During Year 9, you and your child will be invited to attend an Options Evening where the subjects on offer will be showcased and the GCSE process explained.

-Rewards, Sanctions and Support
+Behaviours and Support